Optimizing Initial State of Detector Sensors in Quantum Sensor Networks: Introduction

 \para{QSNs with Detector Sensors.} We consider a network of quantum ``detector'' sensors.
-Here, a detector sensor is a qubit sensor whose state changes to a unique final state, when an event happens.
-More formally, a sensor with initial state $\ket{\psi}$ gets transformed $U\ket{\psi}$ when an event happens, where $U$ is a particular unitary matrix that signifies the impact of an event on the sensor.
-Such detector sensors can be very useful in {\em detecting} an event, rather than {\em measuring} a continuous parameter representing an environment phenomenon.
-More generally, we consider a network of quantum detector sensors wherein, when an event happens, exactly one of the sensors fires---i.e, changes its state as above.
-In general, a network of such detector sensors can be deployed to {\em localize} an event --- by determining the firing sensor and hence the location closest to the event.
+Here, a detector sensor is a qubit sensor whose state changes to a unique final state when an event happens.
+More formally, a sensor with initial state $\ket{\psi}$ gets transformed \magentaa{to} $U\ket{\psi}$ when an event happens, where $U$ is a particular unitary matrix that signifies the impact of an event on the sensor.
+Such detector sensors can be very useful in {\em detecting} an event, rather than {\em measuring} a continuous parameter representing an environmental phenomenon.
+More generally, we consider a network of quantum detector sensors wherein, when an event happens, exactly one of the sensors fires--- i.e., changes its state as above.
+In general, a network of such detector sensors can be deployed to {\em localize} an event --- by determining the firing sensor and, hence, the location closest to the event.
 Our paper addresses the problem of optimizing the initial global state of such QSNs to minimize the probability of error in determining the firing sensor.

 \para{Contributions.} In the above context, we make the following contributions.
 We formulate the problem of initial state optimization in detector quantum sensor networks.
 We derive necessary and sufficient conditions for the existence of an initial state that can detect the firing sensor with perfect accuracy, i.e., with zero probability of error.
-Using the insights from this result, we derive a conjectured optimal solution for the problem, and provide a pathway to proving the conjecture.
-We also develop multiple search-based heuristics for the problem, and empirically validate the conjectured solution through extensive simulations.
-Finally, we extend our results to unambiguous discrimination measurement scheme.
+Using the insights from this result, we derive a conjectured optimal solution for the problem and provide a pathway to proving the conjecture.
+We also develop multiple search-based heuristics for the problem and empirically validate the conjectured solution through extensive simulations.
+Finally, we extend our results to the unambiguous discrimination measurement scheme, non-uniform prior, and considering quantum noise.